davyddd/dddesign/README.md

 `CollectionError` is an exception class designed to aggregate multiple instances of `BaseError`.
 It simplifies error handling in scenarios where multiple errors need to be captured and processed together.

+### Errors

+`Errors` is a Data Transfer Object that transforms a `CollectionError` into a structured format for 4XX HTTP responses.
+It ensures domain-level errors are serialized and returned to the client in a meaningful way, avoiding 500 responses.

 ### wrap_error

 `wrap_error` is a utility function designed to convert a Pydantic `ValidationError` into a `CollectionError`,